el-bob-o/FFXIAddons-1/DynaDShardHelper/README.md

 Reloads drops from setting file and lots from lots file.

 # Version History
+1.0.5:
+- fixed only first chat appearing when there are multiple watched drops
+- fixed adding to wrong lots when names match with multiple watchlist items (e.g "/p { sch" will add player to "sch" and "eschalixir" lots if both are in the watchlist).
+However, "/p { geo" will add to both "geo" and "geode" as I'm matching if it starts the same due to the windower chat issue
+- changed watchlist to txt file instead of config because config can't add or remove from a list easily
+- more feedback to know when things are working or not
+- automatically remove player from lots if player sends a chat message again.
+Doesn't care if new message has valid lots or not.

 1.0.4:
 - attempt to fix only first chat appearing when there are multiple watched drops